 The wide, carbon hub bodies and oversized aluminum rear hub flange further increase torsional and lateral rigidity.
 The Shamal Milles use Campy's ceramic Ultra Smooth Bearings (USB) on the front and rear hubs.
 While they aren't as perfectly efficient as the best-in-the-world CULT bearings on the Bora line, Campagnolo claims that USB are an amazing 50% smoother than standard bearings, which means less energy dissipation as a result of friction.

-- Ceramic USB bearings
+- USB ceramic bearings are industrial-grade smooth

 View more Clincher Wheels

 Reviews & Community

 Can you use standard pads with these wheels?

 No you must use Campagnolo blue pads.
 Otherwise the brake surface coating will come off.

 Are there other pad offerings for these wheel?
 I have the blue factory pads and they scream!! on my fronts, I have cleaned them and towed them in but still very very very loud.